 \section{Abstract}

 We consider helicoidal spin-orbit coupled Bose-Einstein condensates in deep optical lattice and study the dynamics of Bloch oscillation.
 We show that the variation of helicoidal gauge potential with spin-orbit coupling is different in zero-momentum and plane-wave phases.
-The characteristic of Bloch oscillation are different in the two phases.
-In the zero-momentum phase, the Bloch oscillation harmonic while it is anharminic in plane-wave phase.
-The amplitude of Bloch oscillation are found to be affected by the relative value of helicoidal gauge potential and spin-orbit coupling, and mean-field interaction.
-We examined that the decay of Bloch oscillation caused by mean-field interaction can be managed by helicoidal spin-orbit coupling.
+The characteristics of Bloch oscillation are different in the two phases.
+In the zero-momentum phase, the Bloch oscillation is harmonic while it is anharmonic in the plane-wave phase.
+The amplitude of Bloch oscillation is found to be affected by the helicoidal gauge potential and spin-orbit coupling.
+We examine that the decay of Bloch oscillation caused by mean-field interaction can be managed by helicoidal spin-orbit coupling.

 \keywords{Bose-Einstein condensates; Helicoidal spin-orbit coupling; Tight-binding approximation; Bloch oscillation}